EventStore/EventStore/docs/server/features/projections/custom.md

 ## Configuring projections

-By changing these settings, you can lessen the amount of pressure projections put on an KurrentDB node or improve projection performance.
+By changing these settings, you can lessen the amount of pressure projections put on a KurrentDB node or improve projection performance.
 You can change these settings on a case-by-case basis, and monitor potential improvements.